 Welcome back to Flipping the Focus.

-More recently, a blog post by Will Richardson has also made me think more deeply about how my 'Why' can/will manifest in the classroom, with my colleagues, and abroad.
+In my last post, I mentioned that Will Richardson has also made me think more deeply about how my 'Why' will manifest in the classroom, with my colleagues, and abroad.
 Will writes, ...

 "Doing the right thing in schools starts with one fairly straightforward question: What do you believe about how kids learn most powerfully and deeply in their lives?
 Once you’ve answered that as an individual and as a school community, the question that follows is does your practice in classrooms with kids honor those beliefs?"